-6 Post-Deployment Requirements
+7 Post-Deployment Requirements

-6.1 Speed Testing
+7.1 Speed and Latency Testing

 Following deployment of the completed network as outlined in the application, grant recipients will be required to submit speed test information to the Commission.
-In the 2022 program year, speed test data submitted to the Commission should follow the Performance Measures Testing standards set by the FCC with regard to its High Cost Universal Broadband ("HUBB") portal to the fullest extent possible.
-This requirement will apply both during the application and challenge process, and for purposes of post-deployment speed testing.
+In the 2023 program year, speed test data submitted to the Commission are required to follow the standards for the verification of broadband service provider coverage and speed data as set forth in Commission Order NUSF-133, which generally models the Performance Measures Testing standards set by the FCC.
+This requirement will apply both during the application and challenge process, and for purposes of postdeployment speed testing.
 The NBBP Speed Test Certification form should be used when reporting speed test information to the Commission.
 The form can be accessed on the NBBP website and includes additional detail pertaining to this requirement.

-The speed tests should reflect actual download and upload speeds that are experienced by users, using a random sample of locations of subscribing consumers.
-The tests should occur during peak times of usage.
-A minimum of one test per hour should be conducted during the test window, with one week of testing for each project.
+Testing must be performed on an hourly basis between the hours of 6:00 p.m. and 12:00 a.m. local time each day.
+The speed tests should reflect actual download and upload speeds that are experienced by users, using a random sample of locations of subscribing consumers as selected by the Commission.
+A minimum of one test per hour should be conducted during the test window, with one week (7 days) of testing for each project.
+To test latency, a carrier must conduct one latency test per minute at each selected test location for the duration of the testing period.
 The number of locations required to be tested will depend upon the number of locations within the project area, as outlined below: